 With a two-parter album released during the throes of the pandemic, the band were eager to cram as much music into this new tour as possible, running over the schedule to the annoyance of none present.
 While the long-awaited and regrettably cancelled ‘Race Car Blues’ tour might have led us to believe we would be in line for an RCB-heavy setlist, it appears the unconventional and poetic styles of Stewart extend all the way to his setlist writing.
 Featuring some classics from the band’s debut studio album from 2016 Chamomile, their breakthrough second album St. Leonards from 2018, and the live debut of their second new song of 2022 Forget You, the band took their time to give us a full portfolio—as if to remind us just what tricks they have up their sleeves.

 Slowly Slowly put on a great show, but that goes without saying.
 The band has a strong stage presence: no one member taking the spotlight to the detriment of another; a buffet of engagement with each other, the support acts, and the crowd; and a recognition that we’re all there to dance badly, be plucked from the crowd surf by the surly security guards, and to sweat through our skinny jeans.
 More importantly, they created an energy in that theatre that was infectious—all of us vying for a place at the table with this very brand of New Normal.

-Hi, I’m Steph!
-I’m the Assistant Editor here at Opus and a current PhD student in Creative Writing.
-I like to write about the arts, especially how books, music, and games can influence communities of young people.
+Hi, I’m Steph and I use she/her pronouns!
+I’m a current Creative Writing PhD student and contributor here at Opus.
+My favourite genre to write is fantasy, but I also love stretching my writerly muscles with reviews, think pieces, and horoscopes.
 When I’m not writing for Opus, you’ll probably find me with my nose in a book, nomming on some vegan banana bread, or farming my crops on Stardew Valley.